-Subsection 203-5.03(A) requires that the contractor excavate down to the top of the piling elevation before driving the pile.
-Driving a pile and then excavating around the piles is not an acceptable procedure.
+Subsection 203-5.03(A) requires that the Contractor excavate down to the top of the piling elevation before driving pile.
+Driving pile and then excavating around the piles is not an acceptable procedure.
 The risk of the excavating equipment accidentally hitting a pile and loosening or damaging it must be avoided.